JakubNemecekHub/tree/README.md

 |tree_2.tr | Example full tree     | 1 2 4 # # 5 6 # # 7 # # 3 # # |
 |tree_3.tr | Example perfect tree  | 1 2 4 # # 5 # # 3 6 # # 7 # # |
 |tree_4.tr | Example complete tree | 1 2 4 # # 5 # # 3 6 # # #     |

+# Huffmann Tree

+Not sure if this is the correct name.
+But it's the data structure wee need to use to implement Huffmann Encoding.
+In such a tree internal nodes do not hold data, only some sort of key, and provide structure to the tree.
+All usable data are stored in leaf nodes.

+# Binary Searhc Tree

+Elements in **BST** are ordered by a **key** value.
+This means that BST can only stores data that can be comapred using the **<=** operator.

+ All elements in node's left sub-tree are smaller and all elements in its right sub-tree are larger than key in the node.